trilitech/tezos-developer-docs/docs/smart-contracts/events.md

 Smart contracts cannot respond to events.

+Off-chain applications can listen for and respond to events by monitoring the event operations in blocks.

-Taquito includes tools to listen for and respond to events.
+For example, Taquito includes tools to listen for and respond to events.
 For example, this code listens for events from the contract with the address `contractAddress` and the tag `tagName`:

 ```javascript